How JOTA Sport is using intelligent data-driven algorithms to reduce testing times by 80%

 Percentage of error for SCLf against the fraction of data used [%].

-Model-based data predictions
+Model-based data predictions: making data-driven curve predictions

 Another interesting aspect to note is the actual shape of the curves that have been predicted.
 The second-order front ride curve is effectively a straight line.